mclevey/mclevey.github.io/research.md

 Italics = student at time of publication

+* Owen Gallupe, John McLevey, and Sarah Brown.
+2018. "**Selection or Influence?
+A Meta-Analysis of the Association between Peer and Personal Offending.**" *Journal of Quantitative Criminology*.
+Issue number not yet assigned.

 * John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance.
 2018. "**Interdisciplinarity and Insularity in the Diffusion of Knowledge: An Analysis of Disciplinary Boundaries Between Philosophy of Science and the Sciences**." *Scientometrics*.
 Issue number not yet assigned.

 * John McLevey and *Reid McIlroy-Young*.
 2017. "**Introducing *metaknowledge*: Software for Computational Research in Information Science, Network Analysis, and Science of Science.**" *The Journal of Informetrics*.
 11: 176-197.